The vast

 any other branch of the US armed forces.

-Due to the long-range nature of bombing missions over occupied Europe,
+Due to the long-range nature of bombing missions over occupied Europe, early

 Allied bombers initially had no fighter escort to protect them from